Tiffany Theater: Hub of a cult

 On more than one occasion, a real motorcycle rode around the theater during Meatloaf's “Hot Patootie” number in the movie as well.
 As a result of the mayhem, a number of media outlets began to cover the wild activities.
 It has been noted by patrons in the late '70s and early '80s that the line outside the Tiffany waiting to get into Rocky Horror was as much fun as the movie itself.

 Part of the draw was the friendly environment fostered by the Tiffany's management and staff.
 Much of the staff was made up of hired audience members and theater regulars.
 A "party" atmosphere was encouraged, and enhanced by the large number of repeat patrons and performers who attended Rocky Horror.
 Up until the early '80s, the midnight showings at the Tiffany were complete sell-outs every week.
 Many of the regulars were allowed to attend ticketless, and sat on the floor up front or in the aisles.
 It was not uncommon for die-hards to remain through the 2 AM shows as well, which kept things lively all night long.
-Many up-and-coming Hollywood figures worked at the Tiffany during this period, including Variety Senior Editor Steven Gaydos who managed the Tiffany, and Emmy-winning screenwriter Rene Balcer who worked as an usher exclusively for the Rocky Horror Picture Show screenings.
+Many up-and-coming Hollywood figures worked at the Tiffany during this period, including Variety Senior Editor Steven Gaydos who managed the Tiffany, and Emmy-winning screenwriter René Balcer who worked as an usher exclusively for the Rocky Horror Picture Show screenings.

 Rocky Horror stars Tim Curry and Susan Sarandon each came to the Tiffany in the late '70s and signed the movie's permanent one sheet in the theater's lobby.
 Barry Bostwick attended a special anniversary screening on June 19, 1981.
 He also signed the one sheet, as well as presenting the theater with a pair of original briefs that he wore in the film.
 Bostwick discusses the experience on the 35th Anniversary edition DVD's special features interview, Don't Dream It, Be It: The Search for the 35th Anniversary Shadowcast.
 Other local celebrities were spotted at midnight shows as well, including Jane Fonda, David Carradine, Ann Robinson, Steve Vai, and even Captain Kangaroo himself, Bob Keeshan.